Emma Barnett: Awards

 Barnett was named in two consecutive annual lists of the Radio Academy's 30 under 30 list.
 She also made the 20 under 30 Hot List feature in Red magazine in 2011.
 While at The Telegraph, Barnett was named Digital Journalist of the Year by the Association of Online Publishers and Digital Writer of the Year at the 2011 Online Media Awards.
 She was named best newcomer at the Arqiva commercial radio awards in 2012.
 She was named Broadcaster of the Year in 2017 by the Political Studies Association and Radio Broadcaster of the Year in 2018 by the Broadcasting Press Guild.

 Barnett won the Gold award for Best Speech Presenter at the 2022 Audio and Radio Industry Awards for her work on Woman's Hour.

 Personal life

-Barnett met her husband, Jeremy Weil, when they were both studying at Nottingham University in 2004.
+Barnett met her husband, Jeremy Weil, when they were both studying at the University of Nottingham in 2004.
 They married at the New West End Synagogue in Bayswater in 2012.
 In 2018, they had a son and in 2023, they had a daughter, after five rounds of IVF and experiencing one miscarriage.
 They live in Brixton, south London.
 Barnett and Weil are co-creators of a series of colouring books called Colour Your Streets.

 Barnett is an Orthodox Jew but, religiously, is not very observant, and is ambivalent between Orthodox and Reform Judaism.
 In a 2014 BBC Radio segment, she expressed discomfort at women being rabbis.
 She has volunteered for British Jewish welfare charity Norwood.

 Barnett was a member of the Women's Equality Party.

-Barnett suffers from endometriosis and inflammation.
+Barnett suffers from endometriosis.
 In August 2024 she discussed living with pain in a BBC Radio 4 interview with Kirsty Young.
+In June 2026 Barnett presented a 1 hour documentary on endometriosis, initially transmitted on BBC Two, including giving details of the personal impact that the condition had on her life.
+On 19th August 2026 she returned to the Today programme saying she had been in hospital for treatment of her endometriosis.